doramarcec/fertilization-interactome-analysis/README.md

 From this histogram, we can understand that the minimum and maximum number of links a node in our network has is 6 and 17, respectively, including 5 nodes containing 6 links (in other words, 5 nodes with a degree of 6), and 1 node with a degree of 17.
 Moreover, 10 is the most frequent degree, as 6 nodes have a degree of 10.

-Nodes with high degrees are known as hubs, which are essential nodes in a network that often have a crucial role in information-transfer.
+Nodes with high degrees are known as hubs, which are essential nodes in a network that often have a crucial role in information transfer.
 As we are working with quite a small network, we easily identified the hub from the above output.
 However, imagine we had a much larger network that consists of hundreds of nodes... it would take too much time to manually search for the hub.
 In that case, this is how we could go about identifying our hub:
 ```
 degrees = dict(nx.degree(fertilization))
 hub = max(degrees, key = degrees.get)